INSPIRE: In situ processes in resource extraction from waste repositories

 Project Leader for SPE: Dr Danielle Sinnett

-Other UWE researchers: Prof Katie Williams, Dr Margarida Sardo (Science Communication Unit)
+Other UWE researchers: Professor Katie Williams, Dr Margarida Sardo (Science Communication Unit)

 Research partners/collaborators: University of Cardiff (lead) and University of Warwick